hieuimba/Lichess-Spark-DataPipeline/README.md

 This project is a data pipeline designed to extract and parse monthly chess games from the Lichess database.

 Lichess is a popular online chess platform where millions of chess games are played everyday.
 Each month, these games are complied and published on the Lichess database for public use, making them a great data source for chess-related projects.
-However, extracting these games can be challenging due to the combined size of the dataset.
-Some of the main challenges involve:
+However, extracting and processing these games poses several challenges due to the dataset's large size.
+Key challenges include:

-- Parsing chess games from a large PGN (Portable Game Notation) file.
+- Parsing chess games from a large PGN (Portable Game Notation) file
-- Converting and storing these games in a more accessible format.
+- Converting and storing these games in a more accessible format
-- Applying filters and/or aggregating games based on custom criteria.
+- Applying custom transformation like filters, aggregation on a large collection of games

 This data pipeline aims to address these issues by providing the following features:

 - Automated processing of monthly data files using an Azure-based serverless architecture.
-- Using Spark Databricks to extract and parse large volume of chess games efficiently.
+- Efficient extraction and parsing of large volumes of chess games using Spark Databricks.
 The current processing time is about 60 minutes for 100 million games (one month's worth of data).
 - Storage of parsed games in Parquet format, optimizing for storage and retrieval
 - Fully customizable filtering and aggregation capabilities leveraging Spark's functionality.